 From a geographical point of view, this statistic covers the entire national territory.

 Regarding the publication of results, detailed national results are provided by economic activity, as well as the main results by Autonomous Communities and Cities (5 main variables according to activity groupings).

 The Structural Business Statistics: Services Sector is an annual statistic.

 The reference period of the data is, in general, the calendar year.
-As an exception, for companies that operate by seasons or campaigns that comprise two separate years and have their data accounted for in this way, their information refers to the season or campaign that ended in the survey's reference year.
+As an exception, for the Legal Units (which are the reporting units) that operate by seasons or campaigns that comprise two separate years and have their data accounted for in this way, their information refers to the season or campaign that ended in the survey's reference year.

 There are results available starting from reference year 1998.

 Results for this statistic are available from the reference year 1998.